 It’s Bananas Yo!

-My kids do not like the old fashion banana pudding with the meringue.
+My kids do not like the old fashion baked banana pudding with the meringue.
 Weird right?
 What’s wrong with them?
-My children do however love this Easy Southern Banana Pudding recipe.
+My children do however love this easy Banana Pudding with sour cream recipe.
 It is one of my son’s favorite dessert.
-This is another fix it fast, feeds many, everybody is happy kind of recipe.
-I often make it for cookouts, tail gates, potlucks, family gatherings, and the “just becauses.”
-It is great because it is so easy to make with little thought or precision.
+This is another fix it fast, feeds many, everybody is happy kind of easy dessert.
+I often make it for cookouts, tailgates, potlucks, family gatherings, and the “just becauses.”
+It is brilliant because it is so simple to make with little thought or precision.
 You can whip it up the night before your next get-together and it is ready for you the next day.
 Or you can make it the day of.
 You will need it to refrigerate at least 3 hours for best results.

-* Cooking Note: It tastes best with ripe bananas.
-I often serve my banana pudding in a punch bowl as shown in picture.
-You may serve it in punch bowl or in a casserole dish.
+* Cooking Note: I often serve my Southern banana pudding in a punch bowl as shown in picture.
+You can layer it in punch bowl or in a casserole dish.

 - 1 Box of Vanilla Wafers

-- Repeat.
-Refrigerate at least 3 hours before serving.
+- Cover and refrigerate at least 3 hours before serving.